sumukhsankarshana/Generating-Assembly-Level-Language/README.md

 The C++ file in the main directory is one of the logics to implement it.
 The JavaScript file is the main backend.
-It is connected to the HTML, CSS  and Javascript.
+It is connected to the HTML, CSS.

-And all in all it is a simple and Responsive website.
+All in all it is a simple and Responsive website which take the IGC tree as input and converts it into Assembly level Langueage.